qzhang503/proteoQ/README.md

 Ideally, the profiles of the `log2FC` between the `phospho` subsets and the overall data would either align at the maximum density or perhaps offset by similar distance among replicated samples.
-In this example, the alginment at maximum density seems to be the case.
+In this example, the alignment at maximum density seems to be the case.
 The observation raises the possibility of measuring the stoichiometry of phosphoproteomes in relative to global data across sample types or conditions.

-In addition to pseudonames, convenience columns such as `pep_mod_protntac` and `pep_mod_sty` are made available in `Peptide.txt`, to indicate the property of peptide modifications of protein N-terminal acetylation and phosphorylation, respectively.
+In addition to pseudonyms, convenience columns such as `pep_mod_protntac` and `pep_mod_sty` are made available in `Peptide.txt`, to indicate the property of peptide modifications of protein N-terminal acetylation and phosphorylation, respectively.
 We can